 • Year: means a calendar year, unless otherwise expressed.
 See Tennessee Code 1-3-105

 (b) A police department is not required to comply with the requirements of subsection (a) if it provides preseizure notice to the owner of the motor vehicle and all lienholders of record that the vehicle has been found to be abandoned, immobile, or unattended.
-Any preseizure notice shall be sent by registered or certified mail, return receipt requested, to the last known address of the owner of record and to all lienholders of record.
+Any preseizure notice shall be sent by registered or certified mail, return receipt requested, or by overnight delivery using a nationally recognized carrier with proof of delivery, to the last known address of the owner of record and to all lienholders of record.
 The notice shall be written in plain language and shall contain the year, make, model and vehicle identification number of the motor vehicle, if ascertainable, the location of the motor vehicle, and a statement advising the owner that the owner has ten (10) days to appeal the determination by the police department that the vehicle is abandoned, immobile, or unattended or to remove the vehicle from the property, or the police department shall take the abandoned, immobile, or unattended vehicle into custody.
 The notice shall further inform the owner and any lienholders of their right to reclaim the motor vehicle after it is taken into custody but before it is sold or demolished, upon payment of all towing, preservation, storage or any other charges resulting from placing the vehicle in custody, and state that the failure of the owner or lienholders to exercise their right to reclaim the vehicle shall be deemed a waiver by the owner and all lienholders of all right, title and interest in the vehicle and consent to the demolition of the vehicle or its sale at a public auction.
 If the owner or lienholder cannot be located through the exercise of due diligence, notice by publication shall be given as set out in subsection (c).
 If the owner or lienholder of an abandoned, immobile, or unattended motor vehicle fails to appeal the determination that the vehicle is abandoned, immobile, or unattended or fails to remove the motor vehicle within the time allowed for an appeal, the police department may take the vehicle into custody.
 If an appeal is made, the motor vehicle shall not be taken into custody while the appeal is pending.
 Failure to appeal within the specific time period shall, without exception, constitute waiver of the right of appeal.

-(c) In the event there is no response to the notice by registered mail provided for in subsection (a), then there shall be notice by one (1) publication in one (1) newspaper of general circulation in the area where the motor vehicle was abandoned, immobile, or unattended.
+(c) In the event there is no response to the notice by registered mail or overnight delivery provided for in subsection (a), then there shall be notice by one (1) publication in one (1) newspaper of general circulation in the area where the motor vehicle was abandoned, immobile, or unattended.
 The notice shall be in a small display ad format, but one (1) advertisement may contain multiple listings of abandoned, immobile, or unattended vehicles.

 (d) The consequences and effect of failure to reclaim an abandoned, immobile, or unattended motor vehicle shall be as set forth in a valid notice given pursuant to this section.